ONEARMY/community-platform/CONTRIBUTING.md

 ## 🌳 Branching

-We have a single `master` branch which is linked to production and QA sites.
+We have a single `master` branch which is linked to production.
+QA sites will be created from Pull Request branches upon adding the `Review allow-preview ✅` label (Mainteiners only).
-To contribute, you should fork our `master` branch and create branches from your own fork.
+To contribute, you should fork our `master` branch and create a branch from your own fork.
 When your changes are ready, submit a PR from your fork branch, into our `master` branch.
-It is recommended to update your `master` fork regularly.
+It is recommended to update your `master` fork regularly to avoid conflicts.

 ## 🤓 Style guide

-We use Prettier and ESLint currently.
-This might soon evolve as there are new tools like Biome and oxlint which could provide significant performance and DX advantages.
+We use Prettier and ESLint.
+This might soon evolve as there are new and shiny tools ✨ like `Biome` and `oxlint` which could provide significant performance and DX advantages.

 Running `yarn format` from the project root prior to committing will ensure the code you're adding is formatted to align with the standards of this project.

-We expect code to follow standard best practices, such as, simple, clear and self-documenting code, with meaningful names, avoid deep nesting and prop-drilling, avoid unnecessary abstractions.
+We expect code to follow standard best practices, such as, simple, clear and self-documenting code, with meaningful names, avoid deep nesting and prop-drilling, and avoid unnecessary abstractions.

 ## ✅ Testing